8 Effective Methods: How To Get Rid Of Waterbugs

 Size

 Water bugs are typically larger than cockroaches.
-Adult bugs are about 2 inches long, whereas cockroaches are between 1 to 1.5 inches long.
+Adult bugs are about 2 inches long, whereas cockroaches are between 1 and 1.5 inches long.

 Habitat